fuzzytron-Vivek/Knight-in-Love/README.md

 The model used is a **URDF 5-DOF robotic arm**.

 ## **RUNNING THE VISUALIZER**
-This experiment generates a workspace envelope of a robotic arm in **RViZ2** around the robotic arm with the given constraints/input parameters.
+To generate a workspace envelope of a robotic arm in **RViZ2**  with kinematic constraints applied to the joints.

 **Initial setup involves** :
 - An RViZ instance for visualizing the URDF model.